imgbot/Imgbot/README.md

 - Accepts: true|false
 - Opt in to also compress wiki repo
     - Example: `https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.wiki.git`
-- The default behavior is opt out
+- The default behaviour is opt out

 **minKBReduced**